-- Minimal testing has been made on a few unsupported OS's, but these OS's are not officially supported. - Support Customization using SDK is not supported on RHEL 6.7 or other unsupported OS's. - When running on Windows 10 - Update the Windows 10 before installing the .Net framework. - Install .Net framework having internet connected. - Enable .net 3.5 from control panel.
+- Minimal testing has been made on a few unsupported OS's, but these OS's are not officially supported. - When running on Windows 10 - Update the Windows 10 before installing the .Net framework. - Install .Net framework (might not be needed). - Enable .net framework (might not be needed)..